Lockout/Tagout – Inspections

 Sounds familiar?
 Well, that’s quite often how large facilities verify that the power is off too.
-Someone will be standing next to the equipment with radio while someone in a different room will try to start it.
+Someone will be standing next to the equipment with a radio while someone in a different room will try to start it.

-The problem with this method is that it only covers one of the two reasons why you should perform start-up tests or zero energy verifications as part of your lockout strategy.
+The problem with this method is that it only covers one of the two reasons you should perform start-up tests or zero energy verifications as part of your lockout strategy.

 For electrical power in a large facility, imagine that you walk into a room where there are 100 different electrical switches or breakers on a wall and they tell you to pull the one for the machine that’s halfway down the facility.

 - First, you’ll check your procedure to confirm the correct one, using a unique identification code.

 - After you pull the breaker, you will have to verify that the power is off.

 2. Make sure that the breaker you pulled is doing its intended job

 Now that you’ve confirmed that you’ve pulled the right breaker, you need to verify it’s not shorted, and not allowing any current to pass.